- Policy prepared by: Andy Smart

 - Employees should request help from their line manager or the data protection officer if they are unsure about any aspect of data protection.

 These rules describe how and where data will be safely stored at EPI.
-Questions about storing data safely can be directed to the IT Manager or Data Protection Officer.
+Questions about storing data safely can be directed to the Data Protection Officer.

 These guidelines also apply to data that is usually stored electronically but has been printed out for some reason: